 In line with NWL's regulatory PC, emissions are calculated using the UK Water Industry Research Ltd Carbon Accounting Workbook, using 'market-based' reporting which allows for the purchase of green energy through the electricity and gas networks.
-The emissions have been externally assured in accordance with ISO 14064-1 to ensure validity and transparency.
+NWL's emissions are covered by comprehensive GHG reporting required as a statutory undertaker and have been independently verified in accordance with ISO 14064-1 to ensure validity and transparency.

-Under the calculation methodology above, NWL's baseline GHG emissions in 2019/20 were 68.6ktCO2e.
-Total net operational GHG emissions for 2021/22 reduced to 21.9ktCO2e, a reduction of 46.7ktCO2e, which is a significantly greater reduction than the regulatory performance commitment of 5.6 ktCO2e.
+Under the calculation methodology described above, NWL's baseline GHG emissions in 2019/20 were 68.6 ktCO2e.
+Total net operational GHG emissions for the year ending 31 March 2023 reduced to 23.4 ktCO2e a reduction of 45.2 ktCO2e, which is a significantly greater reduction than the regulatory performance commitment of 6.8 ktCO2e.

-On a gross basis, NWL is responsible for around 90% of the Northumbrian Water Group's energy use and around 95% of the Group's Greenhouse Gas Emissions.
-On a net basis (including renewable energy that is generated and exported) NWL is responsible for around 99% of the Group's Greenhouse Gas Emissions.
-As such, information provided here relates to NWL.
+On a gross basis, NWL is responsible for 92% of the Northumbrian Water Group's energy use and around 91% of the Group's Greenhouse Gas Emissions.
+As such information provided here relates to NWL.